MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 3/README.md

 Note: After the fourth round, where the mean reversion strategy resulted in a loss of approximately 50,000 SeaShells, we reassessed its validity.
 Although we no longer found strong empirical evidence to justify continuing with mean reversion purely on standalone expected value grounds, we knew that several top teams were actively only trading mean reversion strategies.
 So we figured, if they wouldn't find the IV scalping strategy, they might just accept the coinflip and go all in mean reversion because otherwise they would surely get overtaken by everyone.
 Facing a 200,000 SeaShell lead at that point, we made a calculated decision to maintain some mean reversion exposure — not because we believed it was necessarily positive EV anymore, but to hedge relatively against the teams still pursuing that angle.
 We estimated the 95% Value at Risk (VaR) of the mean reversion component to be around 50,000 SeaShells — only about 25% of our lead — leaving us with sufficient margin even if the strategy failed again.
 Under our assumptions, keeping this balanced exposure maximized our likelihood of securing first place by minimizing relative downside risk while preserving our core scalping profits.
 This turned out to be the right decision.
 Although, in the last round some random team very unnaturally jumped from 100+ rank to 1st place, we could keep a healthy distance to all teams that were previously close behind us.

+Products: Volcanic rock, volcanic rock vouchers

+Strategy: For Volcanic Rock and its vouchers, we implemented an options pricing strategy using the Black-Scholes model.
+We treated vouchers as call options on Volcanic Rock with various strike prices.
+The strategy calculates implied volatility from market prices, maintains a rolling volatility window, and prices vouchers based on this volatility estimate.
+We also look for arbitrage opportunities between vouchers with different strike prices, exploiting situations where the price spread between vouchers deviates from their strike price differences.

+For Volcanic Rock itself, we implemented a strategy that uses the average implied volatility from all vouchers to determine if the underlying rock is fairly priced.
+When the rock price significantly deviates from our model's prediction, we take directional positions.

+Due to an unexpected bug in our code, we ended up shorting volcanic rock at the max position limit for the entire duration of the trading day.
+Fortunately for us, this strategy ended up working, bringing our ranking to 2nd in the world!